rsdoiel/antenna/archives/2025/journalism_2025.21.md

 date: 2025-05-29, from: The Daily Bruin (UCLA Student Newspaper)

-&#8220;Xanadu&#8221; mixes theater and technology to paint a portrait of community.
+“Xanadu” mixes theater and technology to paint a portrait of community.
-UCLA&#8217;s Center for Research in Engineering, Media and Performance, also known as REMAP, bridges the gap between technology and performing arts on campus, namely through experimental theater productions.
+UCLA’s Center for Research in Engineering, Media and Performance, also known as REMAP, bridges the gap between technology and performing arts on campus, namely through experimental theater productions.

 <br>